If you’re considering becoming an emancipated minor, there are several legal and financial steps you’ll need to take.

 What It Means to Be an Emancipated Minor

 Being emancipated means your parents are no longer responsible for providing you with food, clothing, and shelter.
-It also means you are able to get a work permit, earn money, and decide what to do with your earnings.
+It also means you can get a work permit, earn money, and decide what to do with your earnings.
 You can also legally live on your own and do other things, like rent an apartment or sign a legal contract.

-The most common way to be emancipated from your parents is to petition the court.
-To be emancipated, you’ll need to be at least 14-16 years old, depending on your state, and be able to prove that being emancipated from your parents is in your best interest.
+The most common way to become emancipated from your parents is to petition the court.
+To be emancipated, you’ll need to be at least 14 to 16 years old, depending on your state, and you must be able to prove that being emancipated from your parents is in your best interest.

-An emergency fund is also a great idea, to cover things like unexpected expenses or medical bills.
-While you can start small with an emergency fund of $1,000, most experts recommend setting aside three to six months of living expenses, either in cash or relatively liquid funds.
-(Liquid means you are able to access it quickly.)
+An emergency fund is also a great idea to cover things like unexpected expenses or medical bills.
+While you can start small with an emergency fund of $1,000, most experts recommend setting aside enough money to cover three to six months' living expenses, either in cash or relatively liquid funds.

 As an emancipated minor, you are also able to get a credit card.
-If you open it, be sure to use it responsibly – in other words, pay off the balance in full each month.
+If you open it, be sure to use it responsibly and pay off the balance in full each month.
 Having a credit card will help you begin building credit, so don't shy away from it.